ADC to Tinubu: Nigerians can’t take more pain over fuel tax

 “From all indications, this new levy is likely to push the pump price of petrol beyond N1,000 per litre.
 If this happens, life would become even more unbearable for families, commuters, transporters, farmers, and small businesses already struggling under the weight of fuel subsidy removal without social protection and currency devaluation without safeguards,” Abdullahi said.

-The party dismissed the government’s claim that the tax would protect local production as ‘flawed’, citing the collapse of the Port Harcourt refinery just five months after a $1.5 billion rehabilitation effort that resulted in a ₦366.2 billion loss.
+The party dismissed the government’s claim that the tax would protect local production as “flawed,” citing the collapse of the Port Harcourt refinery just five months after a $1.5 billion rehabilitation effort that resulted in a N 366.2 billion loss.

 “What has become clear to us is that the Tinubu administration’s Renewed Hope Agenda is, at best, a trial-and-error system and, at worst, a cynical, self-serving agenda that has no consideration for the ordinary people of Nigeria,” the party said.

-The ADC accused the administration of deepening poverty through poorly timed economic policies that prioritise fiscal experiments over citizens’ welfare.
-It noted that while government officials continue to boast of economic progress, the daily realities of Nigerians tell a different story.
+The ADC accused the administration of deepening poverty through poorly timed economic policies that prioritize fiscal experiments over citizens’ welfare.
+It noted that while government officials continue to boast of economic progress, Nigerians’ daily realities tell a different story.

-“If the government continues with this latest tax attack, it will further compound the people’s suffering,” Abdullahi said.

-The party therefore demanded an immediate reversal of the policy, describing it as ‘ill-conceived and anti-people’.
-It said economic growth that condemns the majority to misery is neither sustainable nor moral.
+The party therefore demanded an immediate reversal of the policy, describing it as “ill-conceived and anti-people.”
+It said growth that condemns the majority to misery is neither sustainable nor moral.

 “The ADC therefore firmly opposes this ill-conceived import duty and warns the government not to push the people to the wall.
 We demand that it be reversed immediately.
 Nigerians deserve a government that plans, not one that panics,” the party declared.

-Challenging the federal government’s competence in managing the nation’s refineries, the ADC said it was unfair to penalise importers who have kept the energy market afloat despite official inefficiency.
+Challenging the federal government’s competence in managing the nation’s refineries, the ADC said it is unfair to penalise importers who have kept the energy market afloat despite official inefficiency.

 “A government that cannot run its own refineries has no business taxing those who keep the country running with their sweat and blood.
 President Tinubu must understand that economic patriotism cannot be enforced through pain,” Abdullahi said.